Robert-Hughes/rjrssync/README.md

 The best for performance is a direct TCP connection (without ssh), which peaks at around 2GB/s locally on Windows.
-We can use ssh for the initial setup, sharing some kind of secret key so that each side of the connection knows that the other end is authentic.
-If we want to add encryption to the data being transferred, we would need to do this separately, but it isn't a big concern at the moment.
+We can use ssh for the initial setup, sharing some kind of secret key so that each side of the connection is secure.

 All readings from home PC (MANTA)